NicolasLagaillardie/mpst_rust_github/artifact.md

 Suggested modifications:

-* swap lines 104 and 105 (this can possibly lead to a deadlock)
+* swap lines 104 and 105 (this can lead to a deadlock)
 * use another communication primitive, replace `let (video, s) = s.recv()?;` on line 106 with `let s = s.send(0)?;` -- compilation errors because type mismatch
 * keep the changes from the previous modification and in addition modify the types at line 17, corresponding to line 106, from `Recv` to `Send` -- mismatch because of duality